BA (Hons), PGDip Psychotherapist

 Hello.
 I am a professionally qualified psychodynamic

 psychotherapist and counsellor with many years of training and experience.
-I offer online video, telephone and when possible face-to-face psychotherapy.
+I offer online video, telephone and when possible in-person psychotherapy.
 I have a particular interest in building confidence and emotional resilience.
 I also specialise in reducing anxiety, treating depression and understanding the effects of psychological trauma.

 My aim is to help you make sense of your world and live a more satisfying life.

 I work in private practice in the City of London and am registered with the UK Council for Psychotherapy (UKCP) and the British Association of Counselling and Psychotherapy (BACP).
 I abide by their codes of ethical standards and confidentiality.
 I also work as a psychotherapist in the Trauma Unit at the Tavistock and Portman NHS Foundation Trust.

 Psychotherapy is a talking treatment for the mind using psychological methods instead of medical ones.

 Psychodynamic psychotherapy works by illuminating our experiences, beliefs and behaviours from the past, revealing how they might be affecting our thoughts, behaviours and experiences in the present.

 The insight gained through greater self-awareness can often improve relationships, alleviate emotional distress and bring about helpful changes in the present.
 This can lead to long-lasting, positive change.